shafeekbs/streamplus/README.md

 ## Improvement Considerations
 - **Connecting members with user data**: Since the task was to onbaording members members and users tables are not connected.
 Users table can be used to hold name, email and members table can hold addtional data
-- **To integrate payment gateways, create new service implementing PaymentServiceInterface **
+- **To integrate payment gateways**, create new service implementing PaymentServiceInterface
--

 ## Security Considerations

 - All user inputs are validated and sanitized